angrycarrots/optfolio/README.md

 # Portfolio Optimization and Backtesting System

 A comprehensive Python system for portfolio optimization, backtesting, and performance analysis using multiple optimization strategies.
+Portfolio optimization is incorporated as a strategy during rebalancing.

 ## Features